 Q: Are only students allowed?

-A: Currently, weekly film screenings are open to MTSU students and faculty/staff.
-Special events, such as The Rocky Horror Picture Show and the MTSU Student Film Festival, are usually open to students, faculty/staff, and community members.
+A: Currently, weekly film screenings are open to current MTSU students.
+Special events, such as The Rocky Horror Picture Show and the MTSU Student Film Festival, are usually open to students, faculty/staff, and community members (when safety guidance allows).
 Please visit our calendar for more information on event admission policies.

 Q: Are food and drinks allowed?

 A: Small snacks and drinks are permissible in the Video Theater and can be purchased in the vending machines on campus, as well as in the P.O.D. on the first floor of the Student Union.
 Patrons are asked to clean up after themselves as custodial staff do not service the venue between screenings.